-The Endangered Kakapo Parrot and Sirocco the Celebrity Bird
+The Endangered Kakapo and Sirocco the Celebrity Parrot

 The Kakapo and Sirocco

 The kakapo is a flightless and ground-dwelling parrot that is endemic to New Zealand.
 It's the heaviest parrot in the world and is predominantly nocturnal.
 The bird is known for its ability to climb trees and the booming call of the male.
 Unfortunately, it's critically endangered.
 At the moment, only 214 birds exist.
 Sadly, this number may not be accurate for long due to the appearance of a disease known as aspergillosis.

 Sirocco's life so far has involved alternating periods of captivity (when he "works") and freedom.
 At first he stayed close to humans when he was released, but eventually he travelled farther afield.
 During 2016, the rangers that care for the kakapos lost contact with him.
 In February 2018, they found him.
 Despite living apart from humans for two years, he's still a friendly bird and seems willing to meet his adoring public again.

 The name kakapo is derived from two Maori names meaning parrot and night.
 The words kakapo and kakapos are both used as plural forms of the bird's name.
 The name is sometimes written as kākāpō according to the Maori custom.

 The scientific name of the kakapo is Strigops habroptila.
 It's also known as the night parrot due to its nocturnal habits and the owl parrot due to the owl-like appearance of its face when viewed from the front.
 It's a plump bird with a mottled green, yellow, and black appearance.
 There are more yellow feathers on the underside of its body than on its upper surface.
 Its face has brown, bristle-like feathers and its bill and legs are grey.
 Females weigh about 1.4 kg (3.1 pounds) and males about 2.2 kg (4.9 pounds).